green-party-dublin-central/nh-web/site/content/post/st-vincents.md

 Last day for observations is **Wednesday 10th of May 2023**.

-On Wednesday the 3rdof May at 8pm I will  https://m.neasahourigan.com/st-vincents-lrd
+On **Wednesday the 3rd of May at 8pm** I will host a zoom call to discuss the application, hear any observations from people in the area with a view to sending an observation to Dublin City Council.
+Register for that meeting here <https://m.neasahourigan.com/st-vincents-lrd>

 A guide to making a planning observation can be found at [neasahourigan.com/observation](https://neasahourigan.com/post/planning-observation/).